RamblingCookieMonster/TireFire/README.md

 ## Examples

-We'll start with the simplest built in backend:  `File`
+We'll start with the simplest built in back-end:  `File`

 #### Creating and querying notes